krisek/audioloader/README.md

 sudo apt install redis-server redis-tools git uwsgi-plugin-python3 python3 python3-pip python3-virtualenv python-virtualenv
 ```

-Redis is used to cache the name of folder images.
-It slightly improves performace, but nothing serious happens if you don't install it.
+Redis is used to cache the name of folder images and to keep track of the UPnP devices discovered on the network.
+It slightly improves performance of showing folder images, but it is not a must to install it the application can work without it -- though, if you want to have UPnP discovery, it is a must to install it.

 2. Download